dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 A: Constitution is a power mapping defining the powers of different branches of the government.

 Q: Is there a country without a constitution?
 A: No, no country can exist without a constitution.
-Written/ Un-written.
+Written/ Unwritten.

 ### Types of Constitution
+1. Written and Unwritten Constitutions
+	1. British Constitution = Unwritten